Type 510 Taper Shank 118° point

 — Taper shank drills are made to fit tapered holders.

-— Designed to perform well under a wide variety of conditions in a wide range of materials.
+— Designed to perform well under general purpose drilling in ferrous

 — Proudly manufactured in the USA.